ZihadulIslam2/Book-store/Frontend/README.md

 - set the front from gfont ? montserrat, nunito sans ?
 (53.35 min)
 - create a navber ?
 58.00 min
 - setup react icons ?
 (1.17 h)
+- set dynamic user icon on navber ?
+- add a dropdown option when the user cleck to the user icon.?
+(1.27 h)

+-